Skip to main content

 Fire Sense Notebook 60508

 There were a lot of things to like about the Fire Sense HotSpot Notebook.
-If this contest were all about portability, this one would win!
+If this contest were all about being travel-friendly, this one would win!

-The frame was surprisingly sturdy and did a great job at high-heat cooking, but because there are no vents or lid, it didn’t do well on the chicken tests.
-There was no way to control the heat, so the chicken either burned over direct heat without cooking through inside or it was still undercooked after an hour over indirect heat.
+The frame is surprisingly sturdy and does a great job at high-heat cooking.
+Because there are no vents or lids, it doesn’t do well on the chicken tests.
+There’s just no way to control the heat.
+Chicken either burns over direct heat or it’s still raw after an hour over indirect heat.

-You also can’t move the grill until it completely cools down, and the ashes blow around everywhere because it lacks an ash catcher bucket.
-It’s a great grill if you’re looking for a cheap way to cook hotdogs at the beach, but we wouldn’t recommend it for heavy-duty use.
+You also can’t move the grill until it completely cools down.
+The ashes blow around everywhere because it lacks an ash catcher bucket.
+It’s a great grill if you’re looking for a cheap way to cook hotdogs at the beach.
+However, we wouldn’t recommend it for heavy-duty use.

 Pros